Dr. Abhaykumar R. Vasavada

 National University Hospital, Singapore

-Paul Chew, MBBS, MMed, FRCSE, FRCO, FAMS, is a Senior Consultant at the Department of Ophthalmology, National University Hospital (NUH), Singapore and Associate Professor at Ophthalmology Department of the National University of Singapore (NUS).
-Previously he was Head of the Department of Ophthalmology at NUH.
-Prof. Chew obtained his MBBS and Master of Medicine in Ophthalmology (MMed) from the National University of Singapore, and attained the Fellow of The Royal College of Surgeons of Edinburgh (FRCSE) and Fellow of the College of Ophthalmologists (FRCOphth), United Kingdom.
-His specialty is in glaucoma surgery and research and he has been principal investigator in numerous glaucoma clinical trials.
-Prof. Chew is an editorial reviewer for numerous medical journals, Editor-in-Chief of the Asian Journal of Ophthalmology, and has published in more than 100 publications.
+Professor Paul Chew is a Senior Consultant at the Department of Ophthalmology, National University Hospital, Singapore and Associate Professor at the Ophthalmology Department of the National University of Singapore.
+He obtained his MBBS and Master of Medicine in Ophthalmology from the National University of Singapore, and attained the Fellow of The Royal College of Surgeons of Edinburgh, Scotland and Fellow of the College of Ophthalmologists, United Kingdom.
+His specialty is in glaucoma surgery and research, particularly angle-closure glaucoma, and is helping to develop various new laser therapies for glaucoma such as modified iridoplasty and iridotomy.
+He is an editorial reviewer for numerous medical journals and has been published in more than 100 publications.

 Dr. Sjakon G. Tahija